 No. Financial certification is not required to apply for admission.
-Once an international student accepts Berkeley’s offer of admission, the Berkeley International Office will work with the student to collect financial certifications and all other documents required for the student visa.
+Once an international student accepts UC Berkeley’s offer of admission, the Berkeley International Office will work with the student to collect financial certifications and all other documents required for the student visa.

 Graduate Student Instructor (GSI) Questions

 Q: What do I do in order to become a Graduate Student Instructor (GSI)?

 To learn about academic appointments, you should read the Appointments Handbook.
 Hiring of GSIs is done directly by the departments.
 Please contact the programs directly, information can be found on the Graduate Programs & Application Deadlines page.